You need to:-

-Note 2: Most documents consist of typed text and providing the copy already loaded is clear it is not necessary to load a new copy received just because it is very slightly clearer.
-However if a document copy received is a photo, plan, or diagram and it is clearer than the copy already loaded then you should normally load the new copy.
-You can then either actually delete the previous copy or move it to some kind of "excluded" section/folder, but when you do this make sure that if it has an exhibit mark you add that as an alias to the new clearer copy which you have decided to load.
+Most documents consist of typed text and, providing the copy already loaded is clear, it is not necessary to store an identical new copy received just because it is very slightly clearer (you can just add its reference prefix after the existing prefix).
+However if a document copy received is a photo, plan, or diagram and it is clearer than the copy already stored then you should normally store the new copy.

 Traditionally the courts had very strict rules about what documents could be admissible as evidence and documents had to be formally proved to be authentic by being "produced" at the final hearing by a witness who could say what the document was and where it had come from.
 But the general approach now, in both civil courts and other civil tribunals, is that documents disclosed by either party are normally assumed to be authentic unless the other side specifically challenges the authenticity of a particular document.